b17z/parea/content/essays/why-no-one-should-trust-the-weiss-cryptocurrency-ratings.md

 The credit rating agencies job was to unearth the mortgage issuer’s activities and unmask the machinations of securitizing banks, but they broke trust by doing neither.
 As a result S&P and Moody’s were sued by federal and state governments, paying fines of $1.4 billion and $864 million, respectively.
 As investors now flock to cryptoassets, Weiss Ratings is repeating history by providing erroneous ratings of assets and technologies that they do not understand and that can bring significant harm to individuals and institutions relying on them.

-# 2. Broken and opaqure "proprietary" methodology
+# 2. Broken and opaque "proprietary" methodology
 Weiss Ratings claim they have a 5 level process to arrive at a letter grade, but after evaluating what little information is provided about their methodology, we found that level 1 is where they collect a bunch of information and levels 2–5 is them pulling formulas out of a hat until the data says what they want it to say.
 There is very little mention of what this information is, how they source it, how it is validated, or how their “expert” opinions influenced the ranking.